abdul-1432/Responsive-Animated-Photo-Cards/README.md

 ## Acknowledgments

-- Special thanks to [CodePen] for inspiration and guidance.
+- Special thanks to [CodePen](https://codepen.io/) for inspiration and guidance.
-- Icons used in this project are provided by [Icon Name](link-to-icon).

 Happy coding!